sralph/md-ws/README.md

    commit

    ```
-4) Verify that the BGP adjaceny is up.
-We see it up and both address families are not sending or receiving routes.
+4) Verify that the BGP is established.
+It is up and both address families are not sending or receiving routes.
 ```
 show router bgp summary all
 ```